 The fact that you cannot simply turn a charcoal grill ON and OFF increases the problem.

 Charcoal fires need to be started ahead of time and then take time to burn themselves out.

-BBQ gas is just a much more efficient fuel for cooking.
+Gas for a BBQ (patio gas) is just a much more efficient fuel for cooking.